 A brief history of the League of Friends

 There were many groups of volunteers in hospitals before the birth of the National Health Service (NHS) in 1949.
-Established to 'take care of people from the cradle to the grave’, it meant the many hospital voluntary groups disbanded.
+It was established to 'take care of people from the cradle to the grave’ and meant the many hospitals voluntary groups disbanded.

 The League's original brief was 'to provide amenities for patients and staff, which cannot be provided by the NHS'.
-Initially, we raised funds for curtains, bedside cupboards, hairdryers and night cloth's.
-This work was funded through whist drives, raffles and box collections to name but a few.
+Initially, we raised funds for curtains, bedside cupboards, hairdryers and night clothes.
+This work was funded through whist drives, raffles, Summer and Christmas Markets and Plant sales and box collections to name but a few.

 Over the years, due to medical advances, the money requested soared so ideas and especially volunteers, were needed to help generate the extra funding.
 Summer and Christmas markets became a normal occurrence, with many hours of planning spent on organising these events.
 The money raised from these markets was in the region of £6,000 which - looking back - was quite an achievement for the 1970 and 1980s.